josh-wong/kindle-highlights-notes/docs/⭐The Coddling of the American Mind.md

   bookImageUrl: 'https://m.media-amazon.com/images/I/71ux2n5KSIL._SY160.jpg'
   highlightsCount: 23
 ---
-# The Coddling of the American Mind: How Good Intentions and Bad Ideas Are Setting Up a Generation for Failure
+# ⭐The Coddling of the American Mind: How Good Intentions and Bad Ideas Are Setting Up a Generation for Failure

 ## Metadata